ggerganov/llama.cpp/examples/server/README.md

 -   `-to N`, `--timeout N`: Server read/write timeout in seconds.
 Default `600`.
 -   `--host`: Set the hostname or ip address to listen.
 Default `127.0.0.1`.
 -   `--port`: Set the port to listen.
 Default: `8080`.
--   `--public`: path from which to serve static files (default examples/server/public)
+-   `--path`: path from which to serve static files (default examples/server/public)
 -   `--embedding`: Enable embedding extraction, Default: disabled.

 ## Build